 Build-ups are the litmus test for possession-based teams, and how organized and successful they are in progressing the ball out from the back tells much about how organized and successful they are in other phases.
 It’s here where you see the excellence in Graham Potter’s preparation.

-Potter is pure positional play: some core principles but without being rigid, instead letting the players’ intelligence and synchronisation between one another to define the shape.
-Positional play is not about tying down each situation to one group or subgroup, but knowing that each is different and being able to dominate them regardless through previously developed moves and decision making.
-It is a perfectionist style and a brand of football based around having the ball to be properly positioned and create advantages.
+Potter is pure positional play: some core principles but without being rigid, instead letting the players’ intelligence and synchronisation between one another define the shape.
+Positional play is not about tying down each situation to one group or subgroup, but knowing that each is different and being able to dominate them regardless through previously developed moves and decision-making.
+It is a perfectionist style and a brand of football based on having the ball to be properly positioned and creating advantages.
 And Potter is one of the best representatives of such style.

 Graham Potter is a perfectionist obsessed with details.
 He works individually on things such as body orientation and transforming footballers that have a poor reading of the game, like Tariq Lamptey, into the opposite.
 He gives players the tools to improve their decisions, which makes them collectively smarter and more cohesive.

 Tactically, he is quite adaptable to the tools he has, but always with a non-negotiable positional play.
 He brings new ideas and always aims at translating superiority from one line to another.
 However, he does not just give instructions to his footballers and expect them to interpret them like machines but instead is a revolutionary in his coaching methods.